-First, flowcharts for the client are critically important because these graphics illustrate how assets will flow into or out of the trust to benefit the trust settler and/or beneficiaries.
+First, flowcharts for the client are critically important because these graphics illustrate how assets will flow into or out of the trust to benefit the trust settler or beneficiaries.
 Moreover, bar chart graphics can illustrate how the proposed benefits compare to the current benefits.
 The benefits are typically illustrated on a bar chart with four or five bars.
-The bars may show a reduction in income tax, reduction in estate tax, reduction in GST or gift taxes, increased income to the family or increased inheritance for the family members.
+The bars may show a reduction in income tax, reduction in estate tax, reduction in GST or gift tax, increased income to the family, or increased inheritance for the family members.

 Second, to illustrate the numbers on an irrevocable trust, the plan design experts should show the year-by-year cash flows from the trust.
 The chart should show the money that goes into the trust each year.
 The numerical illustration table should also show income, gifts, or inheritance amounts coming out of the trust each year.
 Ideally, the cash flows from the irrevocable trusts should be integrated with annual cash flows from other irrevocable trusts or revocable trusts.
 In this way it is possible to calculate the aggregate income going to the client every year or the aggregate inheritance going to the children each year.
-Perhaps the best way to ascertain the effectiveness of the design is by confirming that the client and the client's advisers are all comfortable with the bottom line cash flow and inheritance benefits illustrated with numbers.
+Perhaps the best way to ascertain the effectiveness of the design is by confirming that the client and the client's advisors are all comfortable with the bottom line cash flow and inheritance benefits illustrated with numbers.

 Third, bullet points should summarize text in the trust document.
-Trust cash flow, tax and distribution numbers will only illustrate properly if somebody has thought through exactly what the distribution provisions are in the trust.
-Whereas many attorneys focus on the distribution of assets, the best attorneys will ask how and when income and principal from assets, as well as the management and control of assets, will pass into the trust and out to trust beneficiaries.
+Trust cash flow, tax, and distribution numbers will illustrate properly only if somebody has thought through the exact mechanics of the trust distribution provisions.
+Whereas many attornevs focus on the distribution of assets, the best attorneys will ask how and when income and principal from assets, as well as the management and control of assets, will pass into the trust and out to trust beneficiaries.
 After clarifying who will have what portion of the ownership, cash flow, management, and control under different circumstances, the attorney can then draft a document consistent with the client's vision and values.